|

 - You can get private rooms if you need to be hospitalized.

-- No matter you are a citizen of Australia or not, you receive excellent basic emergency medical care.
+- No matter if you are a citizen of Australia or not, you receive excellent basic emergency medical care.

 |